Not sure which Math course you should start with? Look at the Decision Tree for Carleton's calculus placement (CP) exam.

 - Calculus BC: Score of 4 or 5: take Math 211.
 After successfully completing Math 211 with a grade of C- or better, you will receive 12 credits which count toward a mathematics major and graduation requirements (for Math 111 and 121).

-- Students with more extensive mathematics or statistics preparation may want to consider Math 232 (Linear Algebra), Math 236 (Mathematical Structures), Math 245 (Applied Regression Analysis), or Math 265 (Probability).
-Please consult the Course Catalog for descriptions or speak to mathematics faculty.
+- Students with more extensive background in mathematics may wish to consider Math 232 (Linear Algebra), Math 236 (Mathematical Structures) or Math 265 (Probability).
+Please consult the Carleton Course Catalog or speak to a mathematics professor.

-- Students with a background in Multi-variable calculus are encouraged to consider the Probability-Introduction to Statistical Inference sequence (265-275).
+- Students with a background in Multi-variable calculus are encouraged to consider the Probability-Introduction to Statistical Inference sequence (Math 265-275).